php-translation/documentation/components/translator.rst

 Installation and Usage
 ----------------------

-Install the extractor component with Composer
+Install the translator component with Composer

 .. code-block:: bash